leoriviera/checkout/README.md

 Defining items using the `Item` type instead of hard-coding apples and oranges allows easy extension of the code to support other groceries in a basket, and allows for extending each item with additional information as necessary.

-Each item in the basket is checked for a negative price.
-Obviously, you don't want an item with a negative price!
+Each item in the basket is checked for a negative price and for a negative multibuy offer.
+Obviously, you don't want an item with a negative price, and you can't purchase -2 apples for the price of 1!
 If there is an item with a negative price in the basket, an error is thrown with the item's ID and display name.

 This code has been unit tested with valid, extreme and invalid test data using `ava`.
 Run the tests using `yarn test`.